QuTech-Delft/OpenQL/docs/compiler_passes.rst

 - Writing the IR out in an external representation (QASM 1.0) to a file;
 	the name of the file should relate to the point in compilation relative to the called passes where the IR is written.
-	This facility is not generally available yet; it is in the OpenQL mapper branch.
 	The pass specific version that is available is described with the respective pass.

 - Writing a report out to a file containing a summary of the IR;